How to Staff When Customers Arrive in Batches: Proofs of Large Batch Limits

 as the first term on the right-hand side captures the number jobs still waiting across each batch of arrivals and the second term captures the number of jobs that have been waiting since time 0.
 Thus, by exchanging the order of summation and integration, we can now observe that

-and thus we achieve Equation~\ref{reedEq}.
+and thus we achieve Equation~\eqref{reedEq}.

-Returning now to the decomposition of the queue length in Equation~\ref{delayDecomp}, we can use the equality from Equation~\ref{reedEq} to re-express the queue length as
+Returning now to the decomposition of the queue length in Equation~\eqref{delayDecomp}, we can use the equality from Equation~\eqref{reedEq} to re-express the queue length as

 Through this decomposition, we will now prove that the batch scaling of the queue length converges to the generalized storage process.
-We proceed through induction on the arrival times.
+We proceed through induction on the arrival times, where one can suppose that we have conditioned on the filtration of the arrival process up to time $t$, like in the Proof of Theorem~\ref{fBatchScale}.
 For the base case, let $0 \leq t < A_1$.
 Then, the normalized queue length at time $t$ can be written

 which we now analyze piece by piece.
 By the law of large numbers, the assumption on the initial values, and the continuous mapping theorem, we have that as $n \to \infty$

 where $\bar{G}_0(\cdot)$ is the complementary CDF of the residual service durations of the initial jobs in service at time 0.
 We can also similarly observe that